Amalfi & Sorrento 'Alta Via' Coast to Coast Trek - AMST

 LEVEL OF DIFFICULTY

-Moderate (3-4): Mostly moderate walks, on well maintained paths.
+Moderate (3-4): Moderate to challenging walks, on well maintained paths.
 Some steep sections, both uphill and downhill, sometimes on paths with rough surfaces.
 On some days extensions or shortcuts are possible.

 Fitness: High standard of fitness is necessary.
 You should be able to walk for up to 7-8 hours a day – partly in the hot sun on dusty or stony tracks.